 Lisa Rau co-founded Fíonta in 2001 with Jeff Sullivan, and served as the organization’s CEO until April 2018.
-She currently serves as Fíonta’s Chief Growth Officer and Chairman.
+She currently serves as Fíonta’s chief growth officer.
 Lisa is a well-known thought leader in the nonprofit technology field and continues to provide strategic technology consulting to select clients.

 Before founding Fíonta, from 1993-2001, Lisa was a senior executive at a commercial information technology services firm where she had profit and loss responsibility for IT services contracts of over $35M in annual revenue, managing a staff of over 300.
 She lives in Washington, DC with her husband of over 30 years.
 Lisa loves to ride her bicycle, read, and travel all over the world.